BREED PROFILES

 Appearance:

-Smaller-bodied birds with tight feathering and an athletic build.
+Smaller-bodied birds with Fibro expression, tight feathering and an athletic build.
 Plumage varies widely and may include: White, Silver, Gold, Partridge, or mixed wild-type patterning.
 Known for durability and adaptability rather than uniform appearance.

 Laying & Productivity: